 The world is changing faster than most can keep up.
-This is especially true when it comes to retail.
+This is especially true when it comes to retail and Point of Sales trends.
 While interactive kiosks, digital signs, and unattended retail machines are becoming more and more common in the modern world, Point of Sale (POS) remains the heart of any physical retail store.
 In fact, according to Grand View Research, the global POS terminals market is expected to reach USD 108.46 billion by 2025.

 The momentum of POS innovation is not slowing down anytime soon.
 POS systems have gone from merely a tool to record sales transactions to a robust platform in just a few years, one that can integrate your marketing, inventory, accounting, and data analytics.
 Recently, a report by FinancesOnline.com discussed some key POS trends that all retailers should keep top of mind in 2020.
 This report discusses why POS is critical to the customer experience and why digital innovation is disrupting the market so quickly.